The constitutional crisis triggered by Spain’s highest court a week before New Year’s has ended with a whimper.

 Conservatives offer compromise

-Two of the twelve Constitutional Court justices are appointed by the General Council of the Judiciary, the chamber that also appoints all lower-level judges.
-The council had been deadlocked between its ten conservative and eight progressive members.
+Two of the twelve Constitutional Court justices are appointed by the General Council of the Judiciary, the same chamber that appoints all lower-level judges.
+The council had been deadlocked between ten conservative and eight progressive members.

 The conservative ten compromised on the last day of December by nominating one right-leaning judge, César Tolosa, and one left-leaning judge, María Luisa Segoviano, to the Constitutional Court.
 The progressives agreed.